Updated: Mar. 2023

 How many Kodo members are there?

-As of June 2020, there are 34 performing members (25 men, 9 women) and 1 junior member.
-This number includes four Distinguished Members: Yoshikazu Fujimoto, Yoko Fujimoto, Chieko Kojima, and Motofumi Yamaguchi.
-The performers range in age from 20 to 70 years old, with an average age of 33.
-There are 31 staff members, and if we include Kodo’s apprentices and casual staff, the Kodo Group in its entirety contains around 100 members.
+As of Feb.
+2023, there are 37 performers (27 men, 10 women)—4 Distinguished Members, 30 Members, and 3 Junior Members.
+The performers range in age from 20 to 72 years old, with an average age of 35.4.
+There are 32 full-time staff members, and if we include Kodo’s apprentices and casual staff, the Kodo Group in its entirety contains around 100 members.
 There are 4 staff members from Sado Island.
-The other members come from as far away as Hokkaido and Okinawa, and from everywhere in between.
+The other members come from as far away as Hokkaido, Kagoshima, and the USA.

 What is the Kodo Group?